epochstamp/INFO8003-1/README.md

 ### Sessions and Project

-- [Session 1](https://github.com/epochstamp/INFO8003-1/tree/master/discrete_domain) : Assignment on a discrete domain.
-See the pdf.
-Deadlines to be determined.
+- [Session 1](https://github.com/epochstamp/INFO8003-1/tree/master/discrete_domain) : Preliminary results due to for the 14/02/2017.
+Deadline for the final submission: 20/02/2017.
 - [Session 2](https://github.com/epochstamp/INFO8003-1/tree/master/continuous_domain) : Assignment on a continuous domain (not uploaded yet).
 See the pdf.
 Deadlines to be determined.
 - [Session 3](https://github.com/epochstamp/INFO8003-1/tree/master/continuous_deeplearning_domain) : Assignment on a continuous domain with deep learning and images (not uploaded yet).
 See the pdf.
 Deadlines to be determined.
 - [Project](https://github.com/epochstamp/INFO8003-1/tree/master/project) : See the pdf.
 Deadline to be determined.